Monuments And Ancient Sites In Al Minya

 The Museum of Malawi

-The Malawi of Malawi is located near the Cairo Aswan highway.
-It was opened in the year 1963 and it contains the items which were found in the area of Tuna El Jebel and they go back to the Greek and Roman era.
-The museum hosts a variety of mummies, Pharaonic coffins, Pharaonic statues, and a lot of items that the Egyptians used in their daily lives.
+The Malawi of Malawi is located near the Cairo-Aswan highway.
+It was opened in 1963 and contains items found in the area of Tuna El Jebel; they date back to the Greek and Roman eras.
+The museum hosts a variety of mummies, Pharaonic coffins, Pharaonic statues, and many items that the Egyptians used in their daily lives.

 Tuna Al Jebel

-This area is located to the west of the ancient town of Ashmonin and it was a very important section in the Roman period where it served as a burial site for the town.
-Tuna Al Jebel contains burial homes with wall paintings that are very unique because it was created with a mixture of Roman and ancient Egyptian art.
-Excavation work is still going on in this area and archaeologists are still making new discoveries.
-The area has many tombs worth visiting like the tomb of Petozeris, the tomb of Asadora, and the tomb of the god Tehot.
+This area is located to the west of the ancient town of Ashmonin, and it was a critical section in the Roman period, where it served as the town's burial site.
+Tuna Al Jebel contains burial homes with unique wall paintings because they were created using a mixture of Roman and ancient Egyptian art.
+Excavation work is still ongoing in this area, and archaeologists are making new discoveries.
+The area has many tombs worth visiting, like the tomb of Petozeris, Asadora, and the tomb of the god Tehot.

 The Roman water wheel

-It goes back to the Roman period, was built out of red rocks and it is 200 feet deep.
+It dates back to the Roman period, was built out of red rocks, and is 200 feet deep.

 Monuments of Ashmoneen

-These are located eight kilometers to the west of the town of Malawi and were the center of the worship of the god Tehoot or the monkey god.
-The important monuments of this area contain the ruins of a basilica church with granite columns, the temple of Philip Arhides, a statue of the Tehoot god as a baboon monkey, and the ruins of the temple of the god Tehoot which was built by Ramses ll in the modern era.
+Located eight kilometers west of Malawi, they were the center of worship of Tehoot, also known as the monkey god.
+This area contains important monuments, including the ruins of a basilica church with granite columns, the temple of Philip Arhides, a statue of the Tehoot god as a baboon monkey, and the ruins of the temple of the god Tehoot, which Ramses ll built in the modern era.

 The Monastery of Abu Al Barsha

-Located on the east bank of the Nile opposite the town of Malawi.
-It can be reached by car.
-The monastery contains a number of drawings and portraits of early Christian life.
+Located on the east bank of the Nile opposite Malawi, the monastery can be reached by car.
+It contains several drawings and portraits of early Christian life.

 The Monastery of Abu Hamas

-This monastery is located one and a half kilometers to the north of the Abu Al Barsha Monastery.
-It contains a remarkable church that includes a mixture of Byzantine and basilica art.
-The church was built in the fifth century AD.
-It also contains a church which was curved in the mountain for the saint Yohanas and it has many portraits and icons of Jesus Christ and the Virgin Mary.
+This monastery is 1.5 kilometers north of the Abu Al Barsha Monastery.
+It contains a remarkable church that combines Byzantine and basilica art.
+The church was built in the fifth century A.D.
+It also includes a church carved in the mountain for the saint Yohanas, with many portraits and icons of Jesus Christ and the Virgin Mary.

 The Monuments of Sheikh Abada

-In the year 130 B.C., the Roman Emperor Hadrian built this city which was also an important city in the Pharaonic era.
-The ruins of a huge temple of Ramses ll were discovered and are very interesting to see.
-In the Islamic era, Sheikh Abada Ibn Al Samet chose this area to build the mosque that was named after him.
-Maria, the wife of the Prophet Muhammad (PBUH) also used to live in this area for a time.
+In 130 B.C., the Roman Emperor Hadrian built this city, which was crucial in the Pharaonic era.
+The ruins of a massive temple of Ramses ll were discovered and are very interesting to see.
+In the Islamic period, Sheikh Abada Ibn Al Samet chose this area to build the mosque named after him.
+Maria, the wife of the Prophet Muhammad (PBUH), also used to live in this area for a time.